 The apparent increase in the number of horses of all ages with diastemas (abnormal gaps between teeth) means that many horse owners are seeking alternatives to chopped forages.
 As forage should make up the majority of a horse’s diet, it is no surprise that when they simply can’t eat it as easily any more, weight loss and colic can occur.
 A study funded by Dengie showed that when high fibre materials were provided in a form the horse could manage, they were able to consume just as much as a horse with normal dentition.

 By providing fibre in a form that horses and ponies can manage to chew it ensures that they are still receiving all the vital nutrients to keep them healthy.
-The fibre particles in soaked fibre feeds tend to be ground much smaller which makes them easier to chew and aids digestibility.
-If a horse can manage some short chop fibre then it would be beneficial to feed these products alongside the soaked fibre feeds to help increase chew time.
+The fibre particles in soaked feed or mash tend to be ground much smaller which makes them easier to chew and aids digestibility.
+If a horse can manage some short chop fibre then it would be beneficial to feed these products alongside a soaked feed to help increase chew time.

 Feeding soaked fibre feeds to reduce dehydration